devallama/swd500-responsive-website/README.md

 You can submit feedback for the website using the form here: https://goo.gl/forms/QC8sqM9BcBKErCHA3

-There responses are available here: https://goo.gl/y68Ev1
+The responses are available here: https://goo.gl/y68Ev1